This article provides several iOS push troubleshooting scenarios for the Swift SDK.

 Understanding the Braze/APNs workflow

-The Apple Push Notification service (APNs) is Apple’s infrastructure for push notifications sending to iOS and OS X applications.
+The Apple Push Notification service (APNs) is the infrastructure for sending push notifications to applications running on Apple’s platforms.
 Here is the simplified structure of how push notifications are enabled for your users’ devices and how Braze can send push notifications to them: